seanoughton/sinatra-fantasy-basketball/README.md

 ## Installation

-Fork and clonet this repository.
+Fork and clone this repository.
 Navigate to the root folder.
 Use bundle install to install all of the necessary gems.
 There is a database of players already.
 However, if you want to find or create your own CSV list of players, you can do that.
 Place the csv file in the db/csv folder.
 Update the name of the csv file in the Rake Task seed_db.
 Then run rake seed_db in the console to seed the database with your players.

 ## Usage